Wigmore, Herefordshire

-Wigmore is a village and civil parish in the northwest part of the county of Herefordshire, England.
+Wigmore is a village and civil parish in the Northwest of Herefordshire county, England.
 It is located on the A4110 road, about 8 mi west of the town of Ludlow, in the Welsh Marches.
 In earlier times, it was also an administrative district, called a hundred.

 Name

 The placename is attested as Wigemore (1086), Wiggemora (1165), from an Old English *wicga-mōr, the element wicga ("insect") likely denoting the yielding quality of the moorland, thus "quaking marsh" or similar.

 Wigmore has usually been identified as the Wigingamere of the Anglo-Saxon Chronicle (s.a.
 917, 921) in 19th century scholarship, but Wigingamere is now known to have been in Newport, Essex.

 The misidentification goes back to Edward Lye, who recorded a Wicinga-mere (introducing an association with Vikings) as a villa in agro Herefordiensi.

 History

 Early history

 An early settlement on a hill close by the location of the present village seems to have been called Merestone or Merestun (from the Old English Mersc, meaning mere or marsh and Tūn, meaning enclosure, farmstead, village, manor or estate - thus literally "village by the marsh").
 The name of the marsh itself seems to have been applied to the later village.

 Although Roman remains have been found in the area (near Bury Farm, to the east) on the western branch of Watling Street (which crosses Wigmore Moor).
 Wigmore Church is an Anglo-Saxon foundation, with substantial surviving wall portions dating to the 10th century.